Some helpful tips for dealing with Dementia related behaviours

-Aggressive behaviour amongst those with dementia can happen rather suddenly and without little warning.
-Therefore, try to find out what has triggered or started the aggressive behaviour so that steps can be taken to avoid what instigated or triggered the situation.
+Aggression Aggressive behaviour amongst those living with dementia can happen rather suddenly and without little warning.
+Therefore, try to find out what has triggered or started their aggressive behaviour, so that steps can be taken to avoid what instigated or triggered the situation.
 Always react in a measured and calm way and reduce environmental distractions/potential causes, such as loud noises or potentially frightening shadows or movements.
 Again, persuading an aggressive person to participate in an enjoyable activity or simply moving onto another subject can be extremely effective in resolving the situation.